teamfact/hcp-iot-api-node/README.md

 ```
 ### Reading and posting data

-The API allows to read all kinds of data from service.
-It's actually possible to completly configure the IoT service without accessing the GUI.
+The API allows to completly configure the HCP IoT services without accessing the GUI.

 A simple example getting all message types.
-The return values are captured and accessiable in the `then` functions.
 ```js
 rdms.getMessageTypes()
 	.then(function(messageTypes) {